All of our Competition Days are held at Dianella Reserve No 3 : map

 It is recommended that athletes arrive at 7:45am on Saturday Competition Days or 4:45pm for Twilight Competition Days.
 Athletes must compete in their full uniform, including Inglewood shirt, black shorts, number bib, age tag and sponsor's badge.
 Uniform isn't compulsory during weekday training sessions, however.
 Check out how to wear the uniform here: Uniform.

-All athletes participate in a combined warmup which is a jog around the oval followed by some dynamic stretching exercises led by our Centre Captains.
-This usually takes about 10 mins.
+All athletes participate in a combined warm-up which is a jog around the oval followed by some dynamic stretching exercises led by our Centre Captains.
+This usually takes about 10 minutes.
 The athletes will then need to wait (either with their friends or with their parents/guardians) until they're called for their first event.

-The volunteers at each site will measure/time the athletes performance and these results will be available weekly on the RESULTS HQ website.
+The volunteers at each site will measure/time the athletes' performances and these results will be available weekly on the RESULTS HQ website.
 Once an event is finished, the athletes leave the arena and wait for their next event to be called.
 Please note that athletes are encouraged to do all scheduled events, however it's not compulsory to do so.

-There are three Programs that rotate throughout the season for U8-17 and two for U6 and 7s.
-Click here to view the list of programs for each age group.
+There are three Programs that rotate throughout the season for U8-17 and two for U6 and 7s (Program of Events).
 To know which events you are participating in that week you can check the Season Calendar.

 REFEREES / VOLUNTEERS / MEETING MANAGERS